Suv4o/personal-blog-2023/content/2023/10/18/from-pixels-to-words-exploring-the-capabilities-of-image-to-text-ai-tools.md

 ![Diagram Chart](https://res.cloudinary.com/suv4o/image/upload/q_auto,f_auto,w_750,e_sharpen:100/v1697368216/blog/from-pixels-to-words/diagram-chart)

 The diagram above provides a high-level overview of the app's functionality.
 The user submits a question about an attached image, and the web application responds with an answer.
-To achieve this, our app utilises [LangChain](https://js.langchain.com/docs/), a powerful framework for working with Large Language Models (LLMs).
+To achieve this, our app utilises <a href="https://js.langchain.com/docs/" target="_blank" rel="noopener noreferrer">LangChain</a>, a powerful framework for working with Large Language Models (LLMs).
 LangChain supports both TypeScript and Python programming languages, and in our case, we are using TypeScript.
 We will become more familiar with LangChain and why we have chosen to work with it in the upcoming sections.

 In addition, our app also uses additional tools to help us analyse the content of the image, giving us possible labels of classes or objects that might be included in the image.

 ## Image Recognition Models for Text Generation and Object Detection

 First, we will discuss the additional tools used to help us identify the content of the image.
 The LLM does not have any knowledge about the content of the image, so to write an effective description, we need to provide relevant information.
-We used two libraries to accomplish that: [TensorFlow](https://www.tensorflow.org/) and [Transformers.js](https://huggingface.co/docs/transformers.js/index) from [Hugging Face](https://huggingface.co/).
+We used two libraries to accomplish that: <a href="https://www.tensorflow.org/" target="_blank" rel="noopener noreferrer">TensorFlow</a> and <a href="https://huggingface.co/docs/transformers.js/index" target="_blank" rel="noopener noreferrer">Transformers.js</a> from <a href="https://huggingface.co/" target="_blank" rel="noopener noreferrer">Hugging Face</a>.

 ### TensorFlow